mortii/anki-morphs/test/README.md

   - Contains two cards, both with "hello".
 - `offset_new_cards_lemma_collection.anki2`
   - duplicate of `lemma_priority_collection.anki2`, but has used the `recalc_offset_new_cards` config option
+- `some_studied_japanese_collection.anki2`
+  - contains one card with a couple of morphs, used for testing the readability report

 ## Engineering and adding collections